Average Age by School Grade Level: A Guide for Parents

 If you’ve ever had to transfer your child from one grade to another or move to a new school district, you may have wondered, “Wait, what grade should my child be in at this age?”

 Trying to figure out what grade a child should be in based on their age can be confusing, especially if you’re unfamiliar with the U.S. education system.
-But don’t worry; we’re here to help!
+But don’t worry.
+We’re here to help!

-In this article, we’ll break down the standard correlation between U.S. grade level and student age from kindergarten to high school.
+In this article, we’ll break down the standard correlation between U.S. grade level and student age from kindergarten through high school.
 So whether you’re a parent trying to understand your child’s education or just curious about how the American education system works, keep reading.

 Table of Contents